-- 1. Insert the flat flexible cable to the switch connector of the switch.
+- Insert the flat flexible cable to the switch connector of the switch.
 See the orientation above. - 2.
 Push the switch onto its spot in the transmitter housing. - 3.
 Tighten the switch installation nut from the front of the transmitter.
 Use the specialized wrench (not included). - 4.
 Connect the flat flexible cable to the main printed circuit board of the transmitter.
 See the orientation above.
-The cable has to be inserted to the connector that matches the position on the front panel where the switch is installed. - 5.
-Reconnect transmitter battery pack and reinstall radio back cover and cover screws.
+The cable has to be inserted to the connector that matches the - The cable has to be inserted to the connector that matches t position on the front panel where the switch is installed. - Reconnect transmitter battery pack and reinstall radio back cover and cover screws.